friedmanalexg/my-personal-website/README.md

 I would prefer you only use this website to draw *positive* opinions of me.
 Of course I welcome solution oriented critique, so that would be a great way to use this website.

+I stole a bunch of code from Chih-Hsiang Chen because his website had a kitten on it, indicating his superior taste and style.
+When I tried to paste it into my code, everything broke, so I learned how to fix and edit his code to get it working.
+Then I customized the content and made a fontawesome account and linked that up.

 ## Contributing

 Friend, if you are reading this file, you are contributing.